Organ Pipe Cactus ‘Stenocereus thurberi’

 The organ pipe cactus begins to bloom with lovely, fragrant white to pale lavender flowers after reaching maturity at 35 years of age.
 These organ pipe cactus flowers are nocturnal, opening in the evening and closing by morning.
 They typically bloom from late spring to early summer, attracting pollinators such as bats and moths.

-After flowering it produces rounded olive-green fruit with a purple or pink tint when ripe.
+After flowering, it produces rounded olive-green fruit with a purple or pink tint when ripe.
 It is one of the tasty fruits in the Sonoran Desert.
-Tohono O'odham harvests sweet, juicy fruits with a watermelon-like flavor, used in jams, fruit leather, syrups, juice, and wine.
+Tohono O'odham harvest sweet, juicy fruits with a watermelon-like flavor, used in jams, fruit leather, syrups, juice, and wine.
 The mashed seeds produce an oily paste similar to butter, and the fruit's seeds can be used in various recipes.
 The organ pipe cactus is ideal for individual display in transition and outer zone landscapes due to its low maintenance requirements.

 Organ Pipe Cactus Fun Facts